douglasjam/douglasjam.github.io/_posts/2021-09-23-symfony-messenger-sqs.md

 ## reject()

 The reject method is called when we could not handle the message after its retries.
 By default, Symfony tries to handle every message 3 times before executing the reject method.
 The reject method is usually meant to put the message in some other state, like pushing it into another queue, or updating some database status.
-For SQS queues we mostly rely on `DeadLetterQueues`, a spare queue in which failed messages end up.
-Since the SQS mechanism already have the retry mechanism in place and `reject` behaviour I decided to let this method only for logging purposes.
-Another important poins is that I configured the messenger to do not retry messages, otherwise it would multiply Symfony retries with SQS configured retries.
+For SQS queues we mostly rely on `DeadLetterQueues`.
+Since the SQS mechanism already have the retry and DLQ mechanism in place we decided to let this method only for logging purposes.
+Another important point is that I configured the messenger to do not retry messages, otherwise it would retry every message 3 times for every SQS retry, totalizing 9 times instead of 3.

 ```php
 public function reject(Envelope $envelope): void